pandas-dev/pandas/doc/source/dsintro.rst

 .. warning::

-  Since the function signature of ``assign`` is ``**kwargs``, a dictionary, the order of the new columns in the resulting DataFrame cannot be guaranteed.
+  Since the function signature of ``assign`` is ``**kwargs``, a dictionary, the order of the new columns in the resulting DataFrame cannot be guaranteed to match the order you pass in.
+To make things predictable, items are inserted alphabetically (by key) at the end of the DataFrame.

   All expressions are computed first, and then assigned.
 So you can't refer to another column being assigned in the same call to ``assign``.
 For example: